 Ebbinghaus limited himself to gathering facts about memory through systematic, careful observation and did not offer any theory about how memory works.
 He did not found a school of psychology, had no disciples and worked alone.
 And yet he had a profound impact on psychology (see chapter 11).
-His painstaking work, reported in his brilliant book On Memory (1885), stood the test of time as his findings were later replicated by others and many remain valid today.
-According to Roediger (1999),
+His painstaking work, reported in his brilliant book On Memory (1885), stood

 Ebbinghaus's 'forgetting curve'.
-This figures shows retention of nonsense syllables measured by saving in relearning (the percentage decrease in the number of trials required to relearn the list).
-For example, 50 per cent saving means that half the number of trials are needed to relearn the list as it took to learn it initially.
+This figure shows retention of nonsense syllables measured by saving in relearning (the percentage decrease in the number of trials required to relearn the list).
+For example, 50 per cent saving means that half as many trials are needed to relearn the list as it took to learn it initially.
 Retention clearly decreases as the retention interval (the time between initial learning and the retention time) increases, but the rate of forgetting slows down.
+Source: Based on Ebbinghaus (1885; 1913 translation).